Analyse the results of testing to demonstrate population freedom from disease

 population or a proportion of the population;

-- Type I (1 - herd-sensitivity) and Type II (1 - herd-specificity) error values for determining whether to accept/reject
+- Maximum acceptable Type I (1 - population-sensitivity) and Type II (1 - population-specificity) error values for determining whether to accept/reject

 - Calculation method: hypergeometric (for small populations),